Mintbase/Grants-Program/applications/application-template.md

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:
+Help us locate your project in the Mintbase/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 - What need(s) does your project meet?
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+- Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?
   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?